AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 \texttt{initial oracle price} = 2000
 $$

-If the price of wETH increases to 4000€, then according to the formula above, the HA can get from the core module:
+If the price of wETH increases to 4000€, then according to the formula above, the HA can get from the Core module:

 $$
 \texttt{cash out amount} = 1.5 \space \texttt{wETH}